OpenNebula/docs/source/integration/system_interfaces/python.rst

 API Documentation
 ================================================================================

-You can consult the `doc online </doc/5.7/oca/python/>`__.
+You can consult the `doc online </doc/5.7/oca/python/>`__, but as long as the code is generated it is not much usefull, the main source of the documentation is still the `XML-RPC doc <api>`

 Usage
 -------------

-You can configure your XML-RPC Server endpoint and credentials in the constructor:
+You can configure your XML-RPC Server endpoint and credentials when instantiate the OneServer class:

 .. code:: python

   import pyone
-  one = pyone.OneServer("http://one/RPC2", session="oneadmin:onepass" )
+  one = pyone.OneServer("http://one:2633/RPC2", session="oneadmin:onepass" )

 If you are connecting to a test platform with a self signed certificate you can disable certificate verification as: